Volume Ⅱ: Inflationary Expansion

 The goal was to earn respect and protectiveness.
 Not just respect for skills—that tended to come automatically, given the obvious difference in battlefield performance—but respect for intelligence and orders.

 Protectiveness was necessary because you were more valuable than they were, and tended to come by default.
 Not only was it part of the indoctrination, but it took minimal—or, actually, no—effort to accidentally remind everyone of their own granddaughters, somewhere far, far away.
-If one really want to, one could play up the cuteness factor and try to gain added mileage that way—Asami was already the darling of her platoon, though she hadn't been trying for it—but it wasn't actually necessary.
+If one really wanted to, one could play up the cuteness factor and try to gain added mileage that way—Asami was already the darling of her platoon, though she hadn't been trying for it—but it wasn't actually necessary.
 Ryouko, too, made no effort to cultivate anything like that, but she had a sneaking suspicion her platoon thought her cute anyway.
 If only she were taller.
 And had gotten a different dress…

 She shook her head at herself.
 She had no idea what was bothering her so much today, but every once in a while, she got the biting feeling she was forgetting something important.